easystats/performance/paper/paper.md

 ## Checking Model Assumptions

 Inferences made from regression models such as significance tests or interpretation of coefficients require meeting several assumptions, which vary based on the type of model. *performance* offers a collection of functions to check if assumptions are met.
-To demonstrate the efficiency of the package, we overview a few functions, followed by a broader function that runs a comprehensive suite of checks in a single call.
+To demonstrate the efficiency of the package, we provide examples for a few functions, followed by a broader function that runs a comprehensive suite of checks in a single call.

 For example, linear (Gaussian) models assume constant error variance (homoscedasticity).
 We can use `check_heteroscedasticity()` from *performance* to check if this assumption has been violated.